 Typically, health coaching is treated as an “add-on” in functional medicine clinics.
 The doctor winds up having to sell the patient on coaching.
 But with patients already investing in out-of-pocket labs, supplements, and their provider’s time, people don’t want to spend the extra money.
 They say things like, “Why do I need to do the coaching?
 Why is that important?
 I just want to see you, doctor.”

 That means most people never meet with a health coach… and that leads us right back to the problem.
-Patients come into the functional medicine system unprepared to make the lifestyle changes and implement protocols and therapies, with unrealistic expectations, and oftentimes overwhelmed.
+Patients come into the functional medicine system unprepared to make the lifestyle changes and implement protocols and therapies, with unrealistic expectations, and often overwhelmed.

 Health coaching is the missing piece in your practice

-But even more importantly, it gives your practice an advantage since the patient is welcomed into the functional medicine perspective, and from step one aligns their beliefs and values with their healing, not their illness.
+But even more importantly, it gives your practice an advantage since the patient is welcomed into the functional medicine perspective and, from step one, aligns their beliefs and values with their healing process and decision-making, not their illness.

-As you become the best practitioner you can be, and evolve your dynamic practice, opening your mind to new ways of thinking about the structure of your practice is a necessity.
+As you become the best practitioner you can be and evolve your dynamic practice, opening your mind to new ways of thinking about the structure of your practice is a necessity.
 We can not continue to practice functional medicine the way we have been doing it for the past 10 years and expect patient retention to improve suddenly.